The Blowing

-The Blowing is the twelfth extended play by South Korean boy group Highlight.
-It was released on May 3, 2021 by Around Us Entertainment and contains six songs, including the single "Not The End".
+The Blowing is the thirteenth extended play by South Korean boy group Highlight.
+It was released on May 3, 2021, by Around Us Entertainment and contains six songs, including the single "Not The End".

 Background

 Following the release of their 2018 EP Outro, Highlight went on a three-year hiatus while the members completed their mandatory military service.
 The Blowing marks the group's first release as a four-member group after the departure of Yong Jung-hyung in 2019.

 Tracklist

 Adapted from Around US Entertainment press release.